ku-eecs330/lab-schedule/Lab-9/Lab-9_fall24.md

 ```

-**Testing and Grading:** You should submit your code via a GitHub repository created for EECS 330.
+**Testing and Grading:**

+Please submit your lab work by pushing your code and results to a GitHub repository specifically created for the EECS 330 course.
+Follow the steps below to complete your submission:

-For this lab, create a folder named "Lab-8" and push all your `.py` files into that folder on the GitHub repository to complete your lab work.
+1. **Create a Folder**: In your EECS 330 GitHub repository, create a new folder named `Lab-9`.
+2. **Add Your Work**: Place all relevant `.py` and `.ipynb` files that contain your code and results into the `Lab-9` folder.
+3. **Push to GitHub**: Ensure that you commit and push the `Lab-9` folder to your GitHub repository.

+By following these steps, your lab work will be considered complete and submitted.
+Make sure all your code runs successfully, and the results are clearly documented in the notebooks.

-**Submission and Deadline:** Please submit through GitHub and grades will be posted based on completed work without any issues.
+**Submission and Deadline:** Please submit your work through GitHub by the specified deadline.
+Your grade will be based on the completeness and accuracy of the work submitted.
+Ensure that all code is functional and results are clearly presented.
+Grades will reflect the work as it appears in your repository.